apache/doris/docs/documentation/en/getting-started/basic-usage_EN.md

 > 3. Data import can import the specified Partition.
 See `HELP LOAD'.
 > 4. Schema of table can be dynamically modified.
 > 5. Rollup can be added to Table to improve query performance.
 This section can be referred to the description of Rollup in Advanced Usage Guide.
+> 6. The default value of Null property for column is true, which may result in poor scan performance.

 ### 2.4 Import data